 3. Manages Cholesterol.

-Metformin may help reduce total cholesterol and low density cholesterol (LDL) as well as blood pressure.
+Metformin may help reduce total cholesterol and low-density cholesterol (LDL) as well as blood pressure.
 Metformin may also reduce triglycerides according to some research.
 According to a STUDY

-published in Diabetes Care, the diabetes drug was found to activate and enzyme in the body called AMPK (5’ AMP-activated protein kinase) and consequently reduce FADS (Fatty Acid Desaturase).
-This is a lot of scientific stuff to tell you about the the mechanism by which LDL cholesterol is lowered by a diabetes drug!
+published in Diabetes Care, the diabetes drug was found to activate an enzyme in the body called AMPK (5’ AMP-activated protein kinase) and consequently reduce FADS (Fatty Acid Desaturase).
+This is a lot of scientific stuff to tell you about the mechanism by which LDL cholesterol is lowered by a diabetes drug!

 3. Controls Carb Cravings.

-For someone who is struggling with weight, the perk of metformin is that it has a way of reducing appetite, weight and total fat content.
+For someone who is struggling with weight, the perk of metformin is that it has a way of reducing appetite, weight, and total fat content.
 No surprise here, anytime you normalize the peaks and troughs of blood sugar, your cravings become more manageable.

 4. Some Tumors Retreat.

 Metformin may suppress growth and improve immune function.
-It works by lowering blood sugar, which then improves cell receptor sensitivity (and number), which in turn controls the amount of blood sugar floating around in the blood stream.
-This is good because tumors and pathogens (ie fungi, viruses and bacteria) all feed on glucose, so if the sugar gets pushed into the cell then there’s less fuel to feed the pathogens and growing cells that went rogue.
+It works by lowering blood sugar, which then improves cell receptor sensitivity (and number), which in turn controls the amount of blood sugar floating around in the bloodstream.
+This is good because tumors and pathogens (ie fungi, viruses, and bacteria) all feed on glucose, so if the sugar gets pushed into the cell then there’s less fuel to feed the pathogens and growing cells that went rogue.